REVERSING THE NORMAL RULES

 People who meditate often say that 'it comes by itself' so 'don't try so hard'.
-And where it concerns focusing, i'd agree.
+We need to learn to 'let it be', without having expectations or even hopes.
+And with focused meditation, this is often correct.

 But panoraming actually stimulates inner peace by trying to do it.

 Being attached to the idea of panoramic sensing, wanting it to work, trying to achieve it, and having expectations that it will bring peace, doesn't prevent it happening.
-It actually encourages it, it stimulates it happening.
+It actually encourages it – it all helps to stimulate peace of mind and being here and now.

 Why?
 Because it was built to work this way.
 It was built to stop thinking and doing and be still inside for a moment – and at the same time to be aware, open, and here and now.

-In order to be receptive to any sudden change in the world outside, animals have to be still and peaceful inside, actively receptive, and here and now – it's automatic.
+In order to be receptive to any sudden change in the world outside, animals have to be still and peaceful inside, actively receptive, and here and now.
+It's automatic.
+It's reliable.

 It's all been evolving for millions of years.
-It's reliable.
-Animals have practiced mindfulness like this for millennia, they are the experts and they make the best gurus.
+Animals have practised watchfulness like this for millennia.

 Among vulnerable animals it's motivated by fear.
 We have overcome the daily fears and insecurities which other animals have.
-We don't need to escape from material danger, we need to understand the psychological dangers we're in; and to understand that many of our psychological problems could be resolved by panoraming.
+We don't need to escape from material danger, we need to understand the psychological dangers we're in... and that most of our psychological problems could be resolved by panoraming.

 There are other perameters to this way of sensing.
 The ideas we take for granted with our focused appreciation of meditation and mindfulness, don't apply here.
 Anyone with an interest in peace of mind is missing something big if they miss this.

-Back to Chapter Two Summary : The Value of Panoramic Sensing
+Back to Chapter Two : Psychology Of The Panorama

 Back to THE PANORAMA SENSES Priority Pages